That and helping Data finish "Pop Goes the Weasel". Also counts as a CMOH.

 Six decks of replicators are limited to producing cat food.

-At the end of "Ship In A Bottle" [6x12], Picard makes a comment about how, for all they know, the Enterprise-D is a simulation in a box on someone's table.
+At the end, Picard makes a comment about how, for all they know, the Enterprise-D is a simulation in a box on someone's table.
 This prompts Reg Barclay to look around nervously and say, "Computer?
 End Program."
 Roll credits.

 (shuffling into room) "Flowers!
 Is there a 'John Luck Pickard' here?"

 Q: Welcome to the afterlife, Jean-Luc.
 You're dead.